The War of the Test Frameworks: XCTest vs Espresso vs Appium

 To see this all in action, check out this snippet of a “visual assertions in Appium” demo run by Leslie Tan, Global Director of Solutions Engineering at Kobiton:

-AI-enhanced Appium Pros
+AI-driven Appium Pros

 • Injecting assertions only requires changing certain Kobiton-specific desired capabilities’ values from “false” to “true”.